bstefanescu/qutejs/web/doc/docs/advanced/api.md

 Register a callback to be invoked after all the tasks in the update queue are run.
 If the queue is empty then the callback is immediately run.

-Because the updates are run asynchronously you cannot now when the updates related to a reactive property change are done.
-Using this function you can be notified after all the current updates were done.
+Because the updates are run asynchronously you cannot know when the update job related to a reactive property change is done.
+Using this function you can be notified after the current update is done.

-This is usefull when writing tests, to make assertions after all the uopdates where done.
+This is usefull when writing tests, to make assertions after the DOM changed in response to model change.

 #### `Qute.css(cssRules)`